veertuinc/anka-docs/intel/Anka Build Cloud/High Availability/with-kubernetes.md

 ## Answers to Frequently Asked Questions

 - When using an AWS NLB, there is an immutable idle connection timeout value of 350s.
 This can cause registry push/pull actions to timeout.
 You'll need to create an ingress ALB that accepts longer connections.
+- If the registry pod has resource limits which are hit, it can be rescheduled on another host while it's performing actions.
+We recommend avoiding this as much as possible.